f3-factory/F3com-data/quick-reference/main.md

 ```
 Used to set some variables dynamically within the template.

-## API Documentation

-The framework API documentation is also contained in `lib/api/index.html` of the distribution package.
-F3 uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/ "Doxygen is a tool for generating documentation from annotated source code") to generate the documentation in HTML format.

 <nav>
   <ul class="pager">
     <li class="previous"><a href="/unit-testing"><span aria-hidden="true">&larr;</span> 8.
 Unit Testing</a></li>